How to Appeal a Health Insurance Claim Denial in 5 Steps

 Service Not Covered by the Plan

 Every insurance plan has specific exclusions.
-If your treatment falls outside what's covered — like certain alternative therapies or elective procedures — your claim will likely be denied.
+If your treatment falls outside what's covered (like certain alternative therapies or elective procedures) your claim gets denied.

 2. Gather Your Documents

-Have all the necessary paperwork to strengthen your appeal and address your insurer’s concerns effectively.
-Below is a list of key documents you'll need:
+Have all the required paperwork to strengthen your appeal and address your insurer's concerns.
+Here are the key documents you'll need:

 • Denial letter or EOB